How to Start a Running Routine

 Benefits of running

-Head to the running section in your shoe store.
+While running generally doesn't require a ton of fancy gear (ratty old T-shirts encouraged), your footwear does deserve some consideration.
 “You want a running shoe, not a walking one or cross-trainer,” notes Bryan Heiderscheit, PT, PhD, professor and director of the University of Wisconsin Health Sports Medicine Runners Clinic.
 Running shoes are designed to take more impact and to help you move faster.
 Make comfort your top priority.
 Find a brand that fits you well, then sample a variety of styles to get a feel for each as you run around the store (yup, we’re serious).
 “Run for a minute or two and notice if there’s any abnormal pressure on your feet,” says Heiderscheit.
 “The best shoe is the one that feels like you have to work the least in it.”
 And wear seamless socks so that your foot rests comfortably (without rubbing against the interior) to prevent any foot wounds.

-“Don’t run any faster than you can fast-walk.
-Speed is the last thing you should worry about when you’re starting out,” says Budd Coates, a running coach and co-author of Runner’s World Running on Air.
+- Start slow.
+As you're settling into a running routine, “don’t run any faster than you can fast-walk.
+Speed is the last thing you should worry about when you’re starting out,” says running coach Budd Coates, co-author of Runner’s World Running on Air.
 You’ll slowly condition yourself as you gain more endurance.

 Motivate yourself to run

 “If you can’t convince your mind to be a runner, you’ll never get your body to become one,” says Julie Creffield, author of Getting Past the First 30 Seconds.
 Use these tips to psych yourself up for your run.

 - Focus on you.
 Odds are, no one is staring.
 Really.
 “Most people are so wrapped up in their own lives, they don’t have the time or desire to worry about you when you’re running in the park,” Creffield says.
 “Block everyone else out.
 Remember that the only opinion that counts is your own.”